-There are over 40 dales, or valleys, all with their own rivers, and each with their own distinctive character, beauty and appeal.
-How many Yorkshire Dales can you name (without cheating and looking it up?).
+There are over 50 dales, or valleys, all with their own rivers, and each with their own distinctive character, beauty and appeal.
+How many Yorkshire Dales can you name ... without cheating and looking it up here courtesy of our friends at Yorkshire Trike Tours.
+As a hint there are 25 major Dales & 34 lesser known Dales.
 Most are named after the rivers flowing through them, but not all - can you name one of these exceptions?
 All the rivers that start in the Dales either flow to the east or west coasts.

 There are some common characteristics which conjure the imagery we all have come to know and love as being the distinctive Yorkshire Dales …

 - Dry-stone walls are everywhere, some new built very recently but many are hundreds of years old, dating back to medieval times.
 Even the walls themselves have some distinctive features - cripple holes, sheep creeps, sand ‘through’ stones, often arranged as steps.

 - Sheep are everywhere - many times more than there are people!
 Swaledale sheep with the characteristic black face is the symbol of the Yorkshire Dales National Park.

 - Spectacular waterfalls - from Hardraw Force, the largest single-drop waterfall in England to the three waterfalls that are Aysgarth Falls.
 Both Hardraw & Aysgarth featured in the Kevin Costner film, ‘Robin Hood, Prince of Thieves’.
 West Burton Cauldron, Cautley Spout and many others.

 - Stone-built barns in most fields, many of which are now derelict, used to house animals and feed.

 - Open moorlands across the top of the Dales with a panorama views into the valleys.
 See the heather change colour through the seasons, especially when purple in August/September.